Storming the Sound

 Do you have any cool new and relevant research you’d like to present?
 What about innovative and exciting curricula or activities you’d like to share?
 If you have presentation ideas, have topics that need discussing, or challenges that need solving, please send us a proposal!

-Proposals can be submitted to Jenny Smith and Jason Huntley here.
+Proposals can be submitted to Jenny Smith here.
 Please include your topic, a brief description for our website, and the name and affiliation of presenters.
 The deadline for presentation proposals is December 1, 2019; final proposal deadline is January 7, 2020.

 Storming the Sound invites educators who are involved, interested and passionate about the environment to come learn from and share with one another.
 Formal and informal teachers, students, and regional organizations enjoy interesting and relevant workshop sessions, networking opportunities, and lively discourse at this annual, one-day conference.